meltwater/gen_rmq/README.md

 We happily accept contributions as [GitHub PRs][github_prs] or bug reports, comments/suggestions or usage questions by creating a [GitHub issue][gen_rmq_issues].

-Are you using `gen_rmq` in production?
+Are you using GenRMQ in Production?
 Please let us know, we are curious to learn about your experiences!

 ## Maintainers